everpub/openscienceprize/proposal.md

 a streamlined user interface for these tools, focussing on the use-case of academia.

+For open source projects momentum is king.
+The guides and advice created in this project will be opinionated.
+This steers users towards the recommended open-source tools.
+These tools might not be perfect but having more users generates momentum for those tools which results in improvement of those tools.
+This is better than fragmentation which occurs if individuals go off to build the missing feature in their own project.

 This project will build tools and guides that are useful to scientists from day one of their analysis (so they use them for purely selfish reasons) and as a "waste product" allows others to reuse that